Moving to Lake Oswego: 7 Things to Know About Living in Lake Oswego OR

 Things to Do in Lake Oswego

-Lake Oswego offers many fun things to do.
-Whether it's enjoying the city's downtown area or one of its many parks and walking trails, residents are within a short distance of all of the beauty in Lake Oswego.
+There are so many fun things to do in Lake Oswego.
+Whether it's enjoying the city's downtown area or one of its many parks and walking trails, residents are within a short distance of all of the beauty.
 The Arts Council of Lake Oswego ensures the arts continue to be a vital part of the community.

 Lake Oswego is also big on the arts and offers various mediums, including art museums, film, and other areas of interest to residents.
 The Lake Oswego Festival of the Arts is a yearly event hosted by the Lakewood Center for the Arts to exhibit unique, worldwide art.

 Lake Oswego and the surrounding area are full of outdoor activities to enjoy.
 The most notable of these is George Rogers Park, a 26-acre space in the downtown area with a memorial garden, sports facilities, and other amenities.
-Millennium Plaza Park is another area park, offering a pergola, reflecting pond, and a paved plaza.
+Millennium Plaza is another Lake Oswego park, offering a pergola, a reflecting pond, and a paved plaza.

 The Recreation and Aquatics Center is a multi-use facility offering golf, swimming, and other activities.
 Rogerson Clematis Garden contains the most comprehensive collection of clematis flowers in a public garden in North America.